 Kyle Richtig is happy to announce his new album Second Son!
-The new album features his songs Daisies & Roses and Runaway, which has been enjoying success since the end of last […]
+The new album features his songs Daisies & Roses and Runaway, which has been enjoying success since the end […]

 Moby’s album Play has the dubious honour of being successful due to its licensing, rather than from radio exposure.
-This approach allowed the album to penetrate the background of culture through commercial […]
+This approach allowed the album to penetrate the background of culture […]

 I was introduced to Colour By Numbers in 1983 by my mother.
 It was of course her record; however, all that we do affects our children.
-Boy George and Culture Club created […]
+Boy George and Culture […]

 Technological Advances is a path through the life of Kyle Richtig turned into music.
 All songs are inspired by the relationships he had, failed at, or ran away from.
 Unfortunately, this includes the relationship with the self - perhaps the most tenuous of them all.